-- Holi: The colourful festival of Holi is celebrated here in the month of Phalgun (February/March), on Phalgun Shudh Poornima
+- Holi: The colourful festival of Holi is in the month of Phalgun (February/March), on Phalgun Shudh Poornima

-- Ashwin: The Dusshera festival is celebrated here on Ashwin Shudh 10 (September/October).
+- Ashwin: Devotees celebrate the Dusshera festival here on Ashwin Shudh 10 (September/October).
 During the festivities, Lord Ballaleshwar is taken on a palanquin procession across the village.

-- Kakad Aarti: A special Kakad Aarti is performed at 5:00 am before Lord Ballaleshwar from Ashwin Vadhya 1 to Karthika Shudh Poornima
+- Kakad Aarti: The priest performs a special Kakad Aarti at 5:00 am before Lord Ballaleshwar from Ashwin Vadhya 1 to Karthika Shudh Poornima

 - Magh: The Magh Utsav is an important festival at the Ballaleshwar Temple.
-The celebrations are held from Magh Shudh 1 to Magh Shudh 6 (January – February).
-During this period, Bhajans, Kirtans and several programs are conducted by the devotees.
+Here, the celebrations are held from Magh Shudh 1 to Magh Shudh 6 (January – February).
+During this period, devotees conduct Bhajans, Kirtans and several programs.

-By rail – The nearest railway stations are in Khopoli and Karjat.
-Several buses operate from these stations to Pali village.
+- Rail – Nearest railway stations are in Khopoli and Karjat.
+Several buses operate from these stations to Pali.

-By air – The nearest airports are in Mumbai and Pune at a distance of 105 km and 127 k respectively.
-Both airports are well connected to all major Indian cities.
+- Air – The nearest airports are in Mumbai and Pune at a distance of 105 km and 127 km respectively.

 Since Pali is a well-known pilgrimage site, several accommodate options are available to meet the needs of pilgrims.
-The Ballaleshwar Temple charitable trust also runs a dharmashala or Bhakta Niwas and provides accommodation at a nominal cost.
+Moreover, the Ballaleshwar Temple charitable trust also runs a dharmashala or Bhakta Niwas and provides accommodation at a nominal cost.

 There are several eateries and restaurants in and around Pali.
 Devotees also partake the food provided at the Ballaleshwar Temple.

-- Sudhagad Fort: The Sudhagad Fort houses a shrine dedicated to Goddess Bhorai.
-This shrine is believed to have been installed by Bhrigu Maharishi.
+Sudhagad Fort: The Sudhagad Fort houses a shrine dedicated to Goddess Bhorai.
+Bhrigu Maharishi installed the shrine.
 The Sudhagad Fort is 15 km from the Ballaleshwar Temple.

-- Uddhar: This is the place where Lord Rama’s devotee, Jatayu had fought Ravana after he had abducted Sita.
-The place has hot springs and a pond.
-The water from the pond has the ability to dissolve bones and devotees perform Asthi Visarjana here.
+Uddhar: This is the place where Lord Rama’s devotee, Jatayu had fought Ravana after he had abducted Sita.
+The place has hot springs and also a pond.
+Also, the water from the pond has the ability to dissolve bones and devotees perform Asthi Visarjana here.
 Uddhar is 14 km from the Ballaleshwar Temple

-- Siddheshwar Temple: The Siddheshwar Temple is dedicated to Lord Shiva and houses a self-manifested Linga.
-The temple is over 350 years old and is 3 km from Pali.
+Siddheshwar Temple: The Siddheshwar Temple is for Lord Shiva and houses a Linga.
+Moreover, the temple is over 350 years old and is 3 km from Pali.

-- Mayureshwar Temple, Morgaon: This is the first of the Ashtavinayak temples.
+This is the first of the Ashtavinayak temples.
 Devotees begin and end their journey at the Mayureshwar Temple.
 The temple got its name after the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
-The Mayureshwar Temple is located at Morgaon, 193 km from the Ballaleshwar Temple.
+The Mayureshwar Temple is in Morgaon, 193 km from the Ballaleshwar Temple.

-- Siddhi Vinayak Temple, Siddhatek: This temple is the second in the list of Ashtavinayak Temples.
+This temple is the second in the list of Ashtavinayak Temples.
 Lord Vishnu is believed to have appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
-Lord Siddhi Vinayak is considered to be the only idol with the trunk pointing towards the right.
+Also, Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
 The Siddhi Vinayak Temple is in Siddhatek, 156 km from the Ballaleshwar Temple.

-- Varad Vinayak Temple, Mahad: This temple is the fourth in the list of Ashtavinayak Temples.
-Lord Ganesh is referred to as Varadha Vinayak, the Lord who grants boons and wishes.
+This temple is the fourth in the list of Ashtavinayak Temples.
+Lord Ganesh is famous as Varadha Vinayak, the Lord who grants boons and wishes.
 The Varadha Vinayak Temple is in Mahad, 37 km from the Ballaleshwar Temple.

-- Vighneshwar Vinayak Temple, Ozar: This temple is the seventh in the list of Ashtavinayak Temples.
-Vighnasur, the demon was sent by Lord Indra to disturb King Abhinandan’s prayer.
-The troubled devotees turned to Lord Ganesh who defeated the demon at this place.
-The Vighneswar Vinayak Temple is located at Ozar, 252 km from the Ballaleshwar Temple.
+This temple is the seventh in the list of Ashtavinayak Temples.
+Lord Indra sent Vighnasur to disturb King Abhinandan’s prayer.
+Then, the troubled devotees turned to Lord Ganesh who defeated the demon at this place.
+The Vighneswar Vinayak Temple is at Ozar, 252 km from the Ballaleshwar Temple.